TheDistractor/TheDistractor.github.io/housemon/rf12demo-readwrite.md

 ### The first step is basic installation:

 **1**\.
 Load an instance of **rf12demo-readwrite**, and on the initial installation screen enter your devices serialport (*ttyAMA0 in this example*).
 If your devices baud rate is different than the standard 57600 (e.g as with JNu which is default of 38400) adjust the baud rate accordingly.
 Finally if you are running a sketch of \[RF12Demo.10+\] *(the very latest - see above)* you need not adjust the 'Shell Version' parameter.
-If you are *sure* you are running \[RF12Demo.10\] **without** the patch mentioned above, please enter '10' in the 'Shell Version' field. *(This basically provides hints to the* **RF12Registry** *for your devices capability where they may not easily determined)*.
+If you are *sure* you are running \[RF12Demo.10\] **without** the patch mentioned above, please enter '10' in the 'Shell Version' field. *(This basically provides hints to the* **RF12Demo-readwrite** *for your devices capability where they may not easily determined)*.

-If you simply *MUST** use RF12Demo.9 please enter the value '9' in the 'Shell Version' field.
+If you simply *MUST** use RF12Demo.9 please enter the value '9' in the 'Shell Version' field.**Failure** to enter '9' for an RF12Demo.9 sketch may cause undesired side effects and will not be supported.

 **2**\.
 Click on the Install button to install the briq.

-At this point your Jeelink device should now carry on being used by **rf12demo-readwrite** as if it was a standard **rf12demo-serial** briq in control, it will however be 'write-aware' but not yet configured to do so.
+At this point your Jeelink device should now carry on being used by **rf12demo-readwrite** as if it was a standard **rf12demo-serial** briq in control, passing data to your installed drivers/decoders.
+It will however be 'write-aware' but not yet configured to do so.

 ### The second step is writer configuration: